chonyy/handoff-simulator/README.md

 <p align=center>
     <img src="img/simulation.PNG">
 </p>
-A block size 120 * 80 (m^2).
+A block size is 120 * 80 (m^2).
 Cars are assummed to be moving on an extremely thin line between blocks, the line doesn't take up any space.
 The velocity of the car is 10m/s.
-This means, in our simultation, we iterate once in a second, and the cars moves one node, all the data are calculated every second.
-We do 86400 iteration to simulate a day.
+In our simultation, we iterate once in a second, the cars moves 10 meter, and all the data are calculated and updated on each iteration.
+We run for **86400 iterations** to simulate the handoffs in a day.

 -   **Velocity** = 36km/hr = 10m/s
 -   **Probability of cars entrance** follows [Poisson distribution](https://en.wikipedia.org/wiki/Poisson_distribution)
--   **⋋** = 2 cars/ min [ P(t) = ⋋"e" ^(−"⋋" ) (Hint: t is in sec) ]
+-   **⋋** = 2 cars/ min [ P(t) = ⋋"e" ^(−"⋋" ) (t is in sec) ]
 -   **Probability of cars turning** based on predefined value listed below
 -   **Received Power Calculation** explained below